Home- School Visits- Argonaut Jr 2010- Submarine- Sailboat- Underwater ROV- Metal Working - About Us- Store

 Origami Hull

 The Origami hull is a hull formed by folding steel into the shape of a hull.
 The hull plates are first butt welded to form a two large flat plates.
 Each of the two larger plates will be formed into one half of the hull from bow to stern.
-To form each side, darts cut into the plate and then is bent so the edges of the darts close together where they are welded.
-With both sides of the hull completed the side are brought together and welded down the keel.
+To form each side, darts are cut into the plate and the gaps pulled together, bending the plate into it's three dimensional shape.
+When both sides of the hull are completed they are brought together and welded down the keel.

 Test pattern for a single chine origami hull.